16 Top-Rated Family Vacations in the US

 2. Yosemite National Park, CA

 This park has been a favorite family holiday destination for generations.
-With about 1,200 square miles of protected land, Yosemite National Park has plenty to offer the avid outdoors person (and child).
+With about 1,200 square miles of protected land, Yosemite National Park has plenty of things to do for the avid outdoors person and their children.
 Want to see a waterfall?
 With nine major falls, it won't disappoint.

 Craving an unbeatable view?
 Yosemite offers too many of these to count.
 A few favorites include: Glacier Point (try to catch a sunset), Tunnel View (for, you guessed it, an impressive "tunnel" view through the mountains), and Lower Yosemite Fall Hike (a short hike to the base of Yosemite Falls).